celo-org/react-celo/readme.md

 If you'd prefer your DApp to only access a specific network (maybe you're deploying your testnet website at `https://test-app.dapp.name` and your mainnet version at `https://app.dapp.name`) you can pass the network you want to use as a variable into the provider you wrap your application with:

+You can also pass in a `network` prop to the `ContractKitProvider` as the default starting network

 ```
 import { ContractKitProvider, Alfajores } from '@celo-tools/use-contractkit';